Someone @-mentioning the PushMetrics agent in a Slack channel

 Inbound Channels: routing Slack messages to the right agent

-Slack mentions don't all need to go to the same agent.
-A workspace can have a Sales Assistant, an Engineering Helper, and a generic FAQ bot, each handling different channels.
-Inbound Channels is where you wire that up.
+Slack mentions don't all need to land on the same agent.
+You might have a Sales Assistant, an Engineering Helper, and a generic FAQ bot all running in parallel, each handling different channels.
+Inbound Channels is the wiring.

-Open Settings → AI Capabilities → Inbound Channels to manage them.
+Find them under Settings → AI Capabilities → Inbound Channels.

 The Inbound Channels list in PushMetrics, showing one Slack channel mapped to a default agent with two routes

-The list shows each connected Slack workspace with its default agent, the number of routes it has, and whether it's currently active.
-The Active toggle pauses or resumes the whole channel without deleting any of its routes.
+The list shows each connected Slack workspace with its default agent, how many routes it has, and whether it's active.
+The Active toggle pauses or resumes the whole inbound channel without nuking any of its routes.

 What's in an inbound channel

-Click into a channel and you'll see two halves: general settings (which Slack workspace it talks to and which agent runs by default) and access controls (who's allowed to message the bot, and whether DMs and @-mentions are accepted).
+Click into one and you'll see two halves: general settings (which Slack workspace it talks to, which agent runs by default) and access controls (who's allowed to message the bot, and whether DMs and @-mentions are accepted).

 The detail page for an inbound channel, with general settings and access control sections